Wisconsin High School Theatre Festival

 The WHSTF is a 3-day theatre experience for high school students and teachers.
 The festival consists of educational theatre workshops, the forensic one-act play competition, and evening events.
 The evening events include 2 Wisconsin high schools that are chosen to showcase their school's theatrical production to festival participants.

-Download the 2013 festival program» to learn more about the festival.
-All teachers and students will receive a hard copy of the 2014 program when each school checks in on site at the festival.
+Download the 2014 festival program» All teachers and students will receive a hard copy of the program when each school checks in on site at the festival.

 Prior registration is required.
 How to register»